txt/ase16/doc/talk1.md

 While MASE is very old, it still has numerous pressing problems and open issues:

-+ **Who writes the models?** Models are software and like any other piece of software, there is a skill in creating models that are undestandable and maintainable.
++ **Who writes the models?** Models are software and like any other piece of software, there is a skill in creating models that are understandable and maintainable.
 The good news is that with the recent upsurge in interest in programming
-(e.g. ["everyone should program"](https://www.youtube.com/watch?v=nKIu9yen5nc)) there are now more people able to build and maintain modeks.
+(e.g. ["everyone should program"](https://www.youtube.com/watch?v=nKIu9yen5nc)) there are now more people able to build and maintain models.
 + **How to commission a  model?**   Building a detailed model   might actually be the first time some community has ever tried to commit to the details of their shared views.
 So one of the challenges of AuMoBase is helping users develop a shared and mature view of their own world.
 This is not an easy task.
 + **How to trust a model?** Any model is an inaccurate abstraction of reality.
 When are the inaccuracies too unrealistic?
 + **How to fill in the model?** Many models use magic variables to operationalize the weight of some variable on another.
-Often, those weights are set by _engineering judgement_ (i.e. we make them up).
+Often, those weights are set by _engineering judgment_ (i.e. we make them up).
 Can we do better than that?
 + **How to run the model?** This is getting easy but there is still is an issue with slow models on how to get enough CPU time to sample the slower models-- particularly if you want to conduct repeated runs to test the stability of the conclusions reached from those models.
 + **How to trade off the goals?** Once models get more complicated, they usually offer comments on competing goals; e.g. infinitely effective health care is infinitely expensive- so where to draw the line?
 In the last ten years  there has been much progress on multi- and many- objective reasoning.
 But this is still an area that requires further investigation.
 + **How to maintain the models?** Once built, the models have to be maintained-- again and again and again.
 And this is not a simple task.
 Old conclusions may need to be revisited and rechecked if the new model reverses older decisions.
 Small models grow into complex monsters with all too many special cases and quirks.
-+ **How to scope the models?**   While this  subject advoated using models, it has to be said that if they are used out-of-scope, then models become very dangerous.
++ **How to scope the models?**   While this  subject advocated using models, it has to be said that if they are used out-of-scope, then models become very dangerous.
 Models reflect the experience of the modeler or the training data used to build the model.
-When models are applied outside of that experience base, disasterous consequences can follow (e.g. [the model that killed seven American astronauts](http://spaceflightnow.com/columbia/report/inflight.html)).
+When models are applied outside of that experience base, disastrous consequences can follow (e.g. [the model that killed seven American astronauts](http://spaceflightnow.com/columbia/report/inflight.html)).